chengjun/zh/_pages/cv.md

 7. Yuanyuan Li and Cheng-Jun Wang * (2022) Network Agenda setting and Risk Perception During a Major Public Health Emergency.
 In Writing the Chinese Version.
 8. Yunjie Fei and Cheng-Jun Wang * (2022) Narrative Economics of the Subprime Mortgage Crisis in the United States from 2007 to 2009.
 In Writing the Chinese Version.
 9. Yiwei Ni and Cheng-Jun Wang * (2022) Narrative Economics of Weibo Hot Search from 2019 to 2021.
 In Writing the Chinese Version.
-10. Shunjie Zhang, Cheng-Jun Wang *, and Haiyan Zhou * (2022) The resurgence of class narratives: The production and reproduction of the “capitalist” discourse on the Chinese Internet.
-In preparation.

 # 期刊论文
  \* 表示通讯作者